-- a) evaluated management's assessment on impact of SFRS(I) 9 Financial Instruments on the financial assets. - b) reviewed the latest financial information of the investee and evaluated the recoverability of investment. - c) assessed the competency, objectivity and capabilities of the independent professional valuers. - d) evaluated management's internal assessment and professional valuers' terms of appointment, scope of work and valuation methodology. - e) reviewed management's internal assessment and independent valuation reports, and assessed the appropriateness of the significant judgements, estimates and assumptions used by management and the professional valuers. - f) verified that key information provided by management to the professional valuers was reasonable.
+- (a) reviewed the latest financial information of the investee and evaluated the recoverability of investment. - (b) assessed the competency, objectivity and capabilities of the independent professional valuers. - (c) evaluated management's internal assessment and professional valuers' terms of appointment, scope of work and valuation methodology. - (d) reviewed management's internal assessment and independent valuation reports, and assessed the appropriateness of the significant judgements, estimates and assumptions used by management and the professional valuers. - (e) verified that key information provided by management to the professional valuers was reasonable.